redacademy/css-fundamentals/source/includes/_how-it-works.md

 When we use a selector, we effectively break the document tree into __sub trees__.
 So, as in the previous example, when we select a `div`, we apply rules to it and its descendants.

-CSS works exactly as it did will the `html` element, except now the waterfall starts at the root of the sub tree (`div`) and cascades down from there.
+CSS works exactly as it did with the `html` element, except now the waterfall starts at the root of the sub tree (`div`) and cascades down from there.

 ## Combining Selectors